2023 Best Value Computer Engineering Schools in North Carolina

 Best North Carolina Schools for Affordable Quality in Computer Engineering

-The average tuition and fees for an in-state undergraduate at NC State are $9,131 a year.
+In-state tuition fees for undergraduate students at NC State are $9,131 per year.
 On average, CE graduates from NC State take out $24,625 in student loans while working on their degree.

-Out of the 5 schools in North Carolina that were part of this year’s ranking, University of North Carolina at Charlotte landed the # 2 spot on the list.
-Located in the city of Charlotte, UNC Charlotte is a public college with a very large student population.
+A rank of #2 on this year’s list means University of North Carolina at Charlotte is a great value for computer engineering students.
+Located in the city of Charlotte, UNC Charlotte is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at UNC Charlotte are $7,188 a year.
 CE majors at UNC Charlotte take out an average of $22,250 in student loans while working on their egree.